Psychonomic Society: Membership

-The society includes over 4,500 members, including graduate student members.
+The society includes over 4,500 members, including graduate student members, and beginning in 2023, undergraduate student members.
 Emeritus, Fellows, and Full Members hold a Ph.D. or equivalent degrees in their field.
 To be eligible for Fellow status, researchers must have published significant research other than their doctoral dissertation.

 Members of the Society are experimental and experimental psychologists and include some of the most distinguished researchers in the field.

 Many members of the society are concerned with the application of psychology to health, technology and education, and many use converging methods such as neuroscience and computational science to achieve their research goals.
-A common underlying thread of the Society’s research is the use of behavioral techniques to better understand mental functioning.
-The Society and its members perform and promote the basic science of behavior in areas such as memory, learning, problem solving, action planning, language, and perception that connect with other fields of research.
+A common underlying thread of the society’s research is the use of behavioral techniques to better understand mental functioning.
+The society and its members perform and promote the basic science of behavior in areas such as memory, learning, problem solving, action planning, language, and perception that connect with other fields of research.

-The Society works closely with other societies that focus on allied fields of research.
-The Society also support advocacy for research funding by working in partnership with the Federation of Associations in Behavioral & Brain Sciences (FABBS).
+The society works closely with other societies that focus on allied fields of research.
+The society also support advocacy for research funding by working in partnership with the Federation of Associations in Behavioral & Brain Sciences (FABBS).

 Meetings

 The Psychonomic Society convenes every year in the fall, usually November.
 Normally, around 2,600 people attend, with 1,300 papers and posters presented.

 The first meeting was held at the University of Chicago in 1960, in conjunction with the American Psychological Association meeting.
 Many of the meetings of the society have occurred in Chicago (in the 1960s) and St. Louis (in the 1970s).
 In recent years, the meeting has moved between major convention cities in the USA and Canada.
-There are occasional international meetings of the Society, the first of which was held jointly with the UK Experimental Psychology Society in Edinburgh, UK in 2007.
+There are occasional international meetings of the society, the first of which was held jointly with the UK Experimental Psychology Society in Edinburgh, UK in 2007.
 Starting in 2001, the meeting instituted a keynote address honoring distinguished members.